andrasq/node-sane-buffer/README.md

 Fix the `Buffer` constructor semantics to not break legacy code.
-Unlike packages that polyfill the new API, this one polyfills both new (for older nodejs that is missing calls) and the old (for new nodejs that made breaking changes).
+Unlike packages that polyfill the new API, this one polyfills both new (for older nodejs that is missing calls or whose calls behaved differently) and the old (for new nodejs that made breaking changes).

 The module wrappers `Buffer` to support the old constructor API.
 Safe behavior can be preserved by setting `require('sane-buffer').safe = true`.
 The wrapper can be installed